quisquous/cactbot/docs/FAQ-Troubleshooting.md

 - open a [github issue](https://github.com/quisquous/cactbot/issues)

 It is highly recommended that you ask in the FFXIV ACT discord first for most troubleshooting issues.
-You should also read the #troubleshooting channel pins as well.
+You should also read the #troubleshooting channel pins first.
+Pasting OverlayPlugin's tech support info is also a lot of help in tracking down issues.
+Go to ACT -> Plugins -> OverlayPlugin.dll -> General and click "Copy Tech Support Info to Clipboard" to find it.

 ## How To Find A Network Log